-- 1. Understand the engineering drawing concepts according to industrial standards. - 2.
+- 1. Understand the engineering drawing concepts as per industrial standards. - 2.
 Construct orthographic projections of points and lines. - 3.
 Draw the projection of planes and simple solids. - 4.
-Draw the section of solids and the development of surfaces. - 5.
-Draw the orthographic projections from isometric view and vice versa.
+Draw the section of solids and development of surfaces. - 5.
+Draw the orthographic projection from isometric view and vice versa.